AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab8.md

 ACE’s environment has been split up in two SmartGroups: **BU1** and **BU2**.
 Under the hood, there is a flat routing domain, due to the connection policy that merged the two network domains.

-Furthermore, four DCF rules have been applied so far.
+Furthermore, four DCF rules have been already applied so far.

 ```{figure} images/lab8-initialrule.png
 ---